IDIOM CONNECTION

 The speech by the labor leader fanned the flames of the angry workers.

-The basketball player is far and away the best player on the team.
+The new player is far and away the best player on the team.

 far and wide